pasqal-io/emulators/docs/benchmarks/noise.md

 <img src="../benchmark_plots/afm_state_fidelity_with_noise.png"  width="49.7%">

 The key advantage of the Monte Carlo method, if the Hilbert space of $N$ qubits has dimension $dim(H) = d^N$​, then propagating the density matrix using the Lindblad equation requires handling an object of size $[dim(H)]^2$​.
 In contrast, the stochastic sampling of states with EMU-MPS involves the propagation of state vectors of size $dim(H)$ only.
-This drastically reduces the computational cost, especially when the number of qubits is large.
+This drastically reduces the memory cost of the simulation, especially when the number of qubits is large.
+In return, the Monte Carlo method requires performing many runs if sample statistics are desired.

 In this study, we consider two different depolarization noise rates: **$0.2$** and **$0.5$**.
 These represent different levels of interaction with the environment, with $0.5$ introducing stronger noise effects than $0.2$.
 For the EMU-MPS simulations, the following parameters are used: